uber/rides-python-sdk/README.rst

     $ python example/authorization_code_grant.py

-The example above will store user credentials in `example/oauth2_session_store.yaml`.
+The example above stores user credentials in `example/oauth2_session_store.yaml`.
 To create an UberRidesClient with these credentials and go through a surge ride request run:

 .. code-block:: bash